aengl/owlpath/README.md

 ## Writing a New Post

 Simply add a new markdown file in the `posts` folder.
 Linked assets will automatically be rewritten.

+## FAQ

+**I don't see any photos in the library, but they're there in the finder**

+Check whether there's a cloud on the right of the photos in Finder.
+That means you don't actually have them on your computer, and you need to download them.